Safety In Sadness

 I’ve created a life that I should be able to settle into and enjoy, but I don’t because if I am not running hot, I feel uncomfortable.
 Imagine that.
 A good day actually feels uncomfortable.

-My mission now, is to be ok with feeling uncomfortable.
+My mission now, is to learn to be ok with feeling uncomfortable.
 This is what I hope will allow me to find a new normal… a nice 300 degree setting for an entire day.
 A week.
 A month.

 What temperature is your oven set at?